-The first page (not numbered), corresponding to the presentation page, must contain only the title in Spanish and English, both in capital letters, bold and centered, as well as the names of the authors with the following order: name(s), middle name and surname (hyphenated surnames in the case of Spanish), linked by a script, and the respective affiliation, in which the institution, city and country of location will be noted.
-The name of the correspondence autor must be marked with an asterisk, and he/she will be the only responsible before the Journal to follow up on the manuscript during the editorial process, and to keep informed his/her co-authors.
+The first page (not numbered), corresponding to the presentation page, must contain only the title in Spanish and English, both in capital letters, bold and centered, as well as the names of the authors in the following order: name(s), middle name and surname (hyphenated surnames in the case of Spanish), linked by a script, and the respective affiliation, in which the institution, city and country of location will be noted.
+If all the authors work in the same institution and department, it will not be necessary to number the authors.
+The name of the corresponding author must be marked with an asterisk, and he/she will be the only responsible before the Journal to follow up on the manuscript during the editorial process, and to keep informed his/her co-authors.
+The Journal accepts only this author as the correspondent for any follow-up of the article and no information will be provided on the status of the process to another person.
+When the responsible author no longer works or studies at the institution where the research was conducted, it is recommended to add the new affiliation, without removing the original one.

 See an example of the presentation page in the box below.